A1000carZ/Data-Extraction-From-INEGI/README.md

 # Data Extraction from INEGI

 This Python script allows you to retrieve data on numerous SMEs in Mexico from the INEGI database.
 By using this script, you can access a wealth of information about SMEs in Mexico.

+## More of 4 Million rows of data!
 ## Run Locally

 Clone the project